pyfsi/coconut/coupling_components/predictors/predictors.md

 just like at the start of a simulation.
 Changing to a lower order has direct effect.

-No information is transferred when switching form or to a [surrogate predictor](#surrogate).
+No information is transferred when switching from or to a [surrogate predictor](#surrogate).

 ## Dummy predictor